Our agency in Amsterdam (The Netherlands) offers you a range of services: certified translations, technical translations and much more.

 - Voice over

-Dutch version: Translation services Amsterdam
+Dutch version: Translation Services (Vertaalbureau) Amsterdam

-Information worth knowing about Amsterdam
+Information worth knowing about Amsterdam (The Netherlands)

 Modern lifestyles and traditionally preserved buildings - It is apparent why Amsterdam is a favourite holiday destination thanks to this mix.
 The city, which was built on tens of thousands of timber piles, invites you with its distinctive charm to discover your surroundings.
 It is also because of the friendly and open nature of the Dutch that the place is an optimal destination for a city excursion.
 Besides many historical buildings, Amsterdam is well known for its unique museums, galleries and theatres.
 A cosy canal ride is highly recommended when exploring the city, where you can enjoy optimal views from the water.